-Auschwitz Birkenau is a concentration camp located in southern Poland, and was one of the largest of the Nazi concentration camps with over a million inmates.
-The majority of those who died at Auschwitz were Jewish people, but also included Roma (Gypsies), Soviet prisoners of war, Poles, and others.
-Today, Auschwitz Birkenau is a memorial and museum to honor the victims of the Holocaust.
+Auschwitz Birkenau is a concentration camp located in southern Poland and was one of the largest of the Nazi concentration camps with over a million prisoners.
+The majority of those who died at Auschwitz were Jewish people, but also included Roma (Gypsies), Soviet Prisoners of War, Poles, and others.
+Today, Auschwitz Birkenau is a memorial and museum to honour the victims of the Holocaust.

 - Everything you need to know for visiting AuschwitzAuschwitz.
 It is a name that is synonymous with pain, suffering, horror, murder and the Holocaust.
 It is a name that can fill you with fear instantly and there are not many people around the globe that don’t know its name.
 Many people want to visit Auschwitz when on holiday in Poland but there are … Read more